llmrecsys/llmrecsys.github.io/content/_index.md

 ## Trustworthy LLM4RS

-We introduce research on the trustworthiness on LLM4RS, including hallucination, fairness, transparency, robustness, and controllability.
+We introduce research on the trustworthiness on LLM-based recommender models, including hallucination, fairness, transparency, robustness, and controllability.

 ## Toolkit